top of page

 Valeria De Paoli

-I’m graduated in Environment and Forest Sciences and I’ve been working for more than 12 years in management cooperation projects, with a specific focus on food security, agroecology, and environmental protection.
+I graduated in Environment and Forest Sciences and I’ve been working for more than 12 years in management cooperation projects, with a specific focus on food security, agroecology, and environmental protection.
 I’m a Desk Officer in the International Cooperation Unit, responsible for the projects in Africa (Chad, Niger) funded by UE, MAECI/AICS, UNHCR, UNICEF, FAO, PAM, Municipality of Milano, CARIPLO and various Foundations.
 I am also the ACRA focal point on food security.
-I’m an experienced consultant for the AICS project “Women and rural inclusive development, as a mean to reach food security in Burkina Faso”.
+I’m an experienced consultant for the AICS project “Women and rural inclusive development, as a Means to reach food security in Burkina Faso”.
 I will be supporting the management of the project with my technical expertise and knowledge of the context of Burkina Faso

 Rachele Stentella

-I graduated in International Relations and in Agro-Environmental Sciences.
+I graduated in International Relations and Agro-Environmental Sciences.
 I've been working on research and innovation in marginal areas, finding solutions facing climate change, from water to field management.

 I also have a strong interest in studying solutions able to increase biodiversity in which cropping and livestock systems are embedded.
-In particular, the contribution of nature-based-solutions to water retention and water recovery.
+In particular, the contribution of nature-based solutions to water retention and water recovery.

 Rachele Stentella_EWA-BELT.jpg